KnightMollo/w4121.github.io/project.md

 ## Project Suggestions

-The following are examples of possible projects -- they are by no means a complete list and **you are free to select your own projects**.
+The following are examples of possible projects -- they are by no means a complete list and **you are free to do whatever project you want.**  That's the point of extra-credit projects!
 In general, projects can be of three varieties:

 1. Research project: model an unsolved problem, propose algorithmic solution, evaluate and report findings.
 2. Win: pick an existing useful application and a well-recognized metric (latency, prediction, etc) and win against the state of the art.